 We may think of them as a weed but in traditional medicine, dandelions are used quite often for their medicinal properties.

-They’re sold in bunches just like kale, spinach and chard but, they’re definitely more on the bitter/peppery side compared to their leafy green counterparts.
+They’re sold in bunches just like kale, spinach, chard and tatsoi (another fun green I grow in the garden) but, they’re definitely more on the bitter/peppery side compared to their leafy green counterparts.